lmoreno94/IsMor3Var/README.md

 - 🌱 I’m currently learning React-Native and Animation
 - 🤔 I’m looking for help for my future MERN projects
-- 💬 Ask me about anything related to JS, React, Redux, Firebase.(After googling it 😜😌)
-- 🎿 Hobbies other than coding : Reading blogs or about History , Playing Chess , Thinking about writing blogs 🤔🤖..
 - 📫 How to reach me: lemnog23@gmail.com

 ### 🛠️ Languages and Tools: